F4R1D23/F4R1D23.github.io/README.md

 ## Welcome to Farid Github Page

 My name is Farid.
-I'm a first-year student in the IT Innovation and Design program at [Conestoga College] (https://www.conestogac.on.ca/).
+I'm a first-year student in the IT Innovation and Design program at [Conestoga College](https://www.conestogac.on.ca/).

 ### Conestoga College
 299 Doon Valley Drive